 By France specialist Leanne

 Paris doesn’t have many Renaissance-era buildings still standing.
-Aside from Pont Neuf, Places des Vosges is one of the few architectural remnants of the era — we can arrange a walking chocolate-and-pastry tour of the Marais district that takes in the square’s elegant proportions.
+Aside from Pont Neuf, Place des Vosges is one of the few architectural remnants of the era — we can arrange a walking chocolate-and-pastry tour of the Marais district that takes in the square’s elegant proportions.
 However, if you know where to look, you can still find echoes of the Renaissance elsewhere.

 Must-see: The Louvre is one of the few European museums that boasts a larger art collection than the Vatican.
-It’s also home to Da Vinci’s Mona Lisa, which competes with David as the most recognizable piece of art from the Renaissance.
+It’s also home to Da Vinci’s Mona Lisa, which competes with David as the most recognisable piece of art from the Renaissance.